B i o g r a p h y

 She studied with John Orford and Amy Harman over the two-year program and has graduated with a Master of Arts degree.
 She also studied contrabassoon with Simon Estell and Fraser Gordon.

-Some of Emelia’s main performances include Elliott Carter's Asko Concerto with the London Sinfonietta Academy, Mozart’s Don Giovanni with the Royal Academy Opera, solo bassoon concertos with both the California Polytechnic State University Wind Ensemble and the California Polytechnic State University Symphony, the Royal Academy Sainsbury Soloist Showcase, as well as multiple performances with the Royal Academy Symphonic Orchestra and the Royal Academy Symphonic Winds.
+Some of Emelia’s highlight performances include Elliott Carter's Asko Concerto with the London Sinfonietta Academy, Mozart’s Don Giovanni with the Royal Academy Opera, solo bassoon concertos with both the Cal Poly Wind Ensemble and the Cal Poly Symphony, the Royal Academy Sainsbury Soloist Showcase, as well as multiple performances with the Royal Academy Symphonic Orchestra and the Royal Academy Symphonic Winds.

 Now that she has finished her Masters degree, her plans for the future are to establish herself in California, continue to freelance and audition, and perhaps begin studies in jazz.
 She hopes to become a recognized studio and orchestral bassoonist.